kevinfaveri/kevinfaveri/README.md

 Just kidding.

 I'm a fullcycle software engineer with 5+ years of experience.
 I've work experience in financial institutions and learning management ones.
-Currently I'm proud lending my skills to transform financial education in Brazil and help investors to be independent at (@tradersclub)[https://github.com/tradersclub].
+Currently I'm proud lending my skills to transform financial education in Brazil and help investors to be independent at [@tradersclub](https://github.com/tradersclub).
 Given my profile of always in search of new challenges I've some expertise in working with some DevOps solutions.

-I'm also a proud open-sourceror, always publishing a new idea here at Github (the most successfull ones are pinned at this profile).
+I'm also a proud open-sourceror, always publishing a new idea here at Github (the most successfull ones are pinned below).

 I like to think of me as being a fulltime scientist, because I'm always learning, trying and eventually, applying, new techs.